rlesperance/ContentMigration/Online_to_Online/readme.md

+## General workflow
-General workflow for migrating users/groups/roles/content from one ArcGIS Online organization to another
+For migrating users/groups/roles/content from one ArcGIS Online organization to another

 This is the order these scripts should be run, and generally what they do.
 See the individual items for more detail.
 Examples of the input/output XLS documents are included in this repository.
 Any of these can be created on the fly if the routines creating them don't need to be run (for instance if you've already created the users on the target).